What Researchers Did

 What They Found

 A 23-year-old woman experienced sudden painless visual loss in her left eye, with visual acuity reduced to light-perception.
-Fundoscopic examination revealed signs consistent with CRAO, including retinal ischemic whitening and a "cherry-red spot."
+Fundoscopic examination revealed signs consistent with CRAO, including retinal ischaemic whitening and a "cherry-red spot."
 An echocardiogram subsequently diagnosed persistent truncus arteriosus and single atrium.

 Canadian Relevance